Citos-CTI/Client/README.md

 - see the availability of a user in the intranet directly
 - quickdial via the searchbox
 - enable do not disturb and redirect
-- order user as you want per drag and drop or order them by call frequency
+- sort user as you want per drag and drop or sort them by call frequency
 ## Addresses
 ![alt text](https://github.com/Citos-CTI/Manager-Client/blob/master/images/addresses.PNG)
 ![alt text](https://github.com/Citos-CTI/Manager-Client/blob/master/images/addresses_unfolded.PNG)